Inline settings menu

 /config

-The home page shows current values for all settings:
+The home page shows current values for all settings, with buttons arranged in pairs (max 2 per row) for comfortable mobile tap targets:

 Engine: claude (global)